How to handle a denied home warranty claim

 1. Review your denial letter

 Read the denial letter carefully to understand why your claim was rejected.
-Compare the reason with your warranty contract to verify if the denial aligns with the contract terms.
+Compare the reason with your warranty contract to make sure the denial aligns with the contract terms.

 2. Gather documentation